ekurennyy/4Quant/source/Realtime-MRI-Segmentation.md

 ### Processing the Data

-Once the cluster has been comissioned and you have the StreamingSparkContext called `ssc` (automatically provided in [Databricks Cloud or Zeppelin](https://databricks.com/product/databricks)), the data can be loaded using the Spark Image Layer.
+Once the cluster has been comissioned and you have the StreamingSparkContext called `ssc` (automatically provided in [Databricks Cloud](https://databricks.com/product/databricks) or [Zeppelin](http://zeppelin.incubator.apache.org/)), the data can be loaded using the Spark Image Layer.
 Since we are using real-time analysis, we acquire the images from a streaming source.

 <span class="code">
   val mriScanner = MedicalCameraReceiver("https://mri-scanner-8091")<br/>
   val metaImageStream = ssc.receiverStream(mriScanner)
 </span>

-Although we execute the command on one machine, the analysis will be distributed over the entire set of cluster resources available to ssc.
+Although we execute the command on one machine, the analysis will be distributed over the entire set of cluster resources available to `ssc`.
 To further process the images, we can take advantage of the rich set of functionality built into Spark Image Layer.
 The entire pipeline can then be started to run in real-time on all the new images as they stream in.
 If the tasks become more computationally intensive, then the computing power can be scaled up and down elastically using on-premise or cloud-based machines based on the regulatory nature of the environment.

 ## Learn More